apavazza/PasswordManager/README.md

 ## Encryption
 Password databases are encrypted with AES-256-CBC.
-Key derivation algorithm is PKCS5 PBKDF2 HMAC with SHA3-256 hashing.
+Key derivation function is PKCS5 PBKDF2 HMAC with SHA3-256 hashing.

 ## License
 This software is provided under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt).